Revewill/Bioinfo/W3/Linux Bash/Bioinformatics_Homework_Linux_Bash.md

 ### Bash script:

-`\#!/bin/bash
+`#!/bin/bash

-echo 'This script reads a typed directory and sorts the files/subdirectories in it.'
+echo "This script reads a typed directory and sorts the files/subdirectories in it."

 while true; do